 Up to 250 kS trace length, shared between channels

-The PicoSample 4 software is derived from our existing PicoSample 3 and PicoScope 9000 products, which together represent over ten years of development, customer feedback and optimization.
+The PicoSample 4 software is derived from our existing PicoSample 3 sampling oscilloscope software, which embodies over ten years of development, customer feedback and optimization.

-The high-resolution display can be resized to fit any window, filling 4k and even larger monitors or arrays of monitors.
-Four independent zoom channels can show you different views of your data down to a resolution of 0.2 ps.
+The display can be resized to fit any window and fully utilize available display resolution, 4K and even larger or across multiple monitors.
+Four independent zoom channels can show you different views of your data down to a resolution of 0.4 ps.
 Most of the controls and status panels can be shown or hidden according to your application, allowing you to make optimal use of the display area.